DSharpPlus/DSharpPlus/docs/articles/commands/introduction.md

 string discordToken = Environment.GetEnvironmentVariable("DISCORD_TOKEN");
 if (string.IsNullOrWhiteSpace(discordToken))
 {
-    Console.WriteLine(
-        "Error: No discord token found.
-Please provide a token via the DISCORD_TOKEN environment variable."
+    Console.WriteLine("Error: No discord token found.
+Please provide a token via the DISCORD_TOKEN environment variable.");
-    );
     Environment.Exit(1);
 }

-serviceCollection.AddDiscordClient(
-    discordToken,
-    TextCommandProcessor.RequiredIntents | SlashCommandProcessor.RequiredIntents
+serviceCollection.AddDiscordClient(discordToken, TextCommandProcessor.RequiredIntents | SlashCommandProcessor.RequiredIntents);
-);

-// Setup the commands extension serviceCollection.AddCommandsExtension(
-    (IServiceProvider serviceProvider, CommandsExtension extension) =>
+// Setup the commands extension serviceCollection.AddCommandsExtension((IServiceProvider serviceProvider, CommandsExtension extension) => {
-    {
     extension.AddCommands([typeof(MyCommand), typeof(MyOtherCommand)]);
-        TextCommandProcessor textCommandProcessor =
+    TextCommandProcessor textCommandProcessor = new(new()
-            new(
-                new()
     {
         // The default behavior is that the bot reacts to direct
         // mentions and to the "!" prefix.
 If you want to change
         // it, you first set if the bot should react to mentions
         // and then you can provide as many prefixes as you want.
-                    PrefixResolver = new DefaultPrefixResolver(
+        PrefixResolver = new DefaultPrefixResolver(true, "?", "&").ResolvePrefixAsync,
-                        true,
-                        "?",
-                        "&"
-                    ).ResolvePrefixAsync,
-                }
-            );
+    });

     // Add text commands with a custom prefix (?ping) extension.AddProcessor(textCommandProcessor);
-    },
-    new CommandsConfiguration()
+}, new CommandsConfiguration()
 {
     // The default value is true, however it's shown here for clarity RegisterDefaultCommandProcessors = true,
     DebugGuildId = Environment.GetEnvironmentVariable("DEBUG_GUILD_ID") ??
 0,
-    }
-);
+});
 ```

 And then, once you start your client, everything will work fine: